 As with differences among trials in terms of study population characteristics, the nature of the outcome assessed can impact the ability to compare results across trials.
-The primary outcome of nadofaragene firadenovec and oportuzumab monatox was CR assessed at similar time intervals, but even here, the final outcome time point required a biopsy for all patients in the nadofaragene firadenovec trial, but not for the oportuzumab monatox or pembrolizumab trials.
-In addition, for the pembrolizumab trial, but not for nadofaragene firadenovec and oportuzumab monatox trials, CR required absence of upper tract or prostatic urethral cancer.
+Efficacy outcomes were reported for all eligible patients in the nadofaragene firadenovec trial who received study drug, whereas patients who did not complete induction therapy were excluded in the oportuzumab monatox trial.
+The primary outcome of nadofaragene firadenovec and oportuzumab monatox was CR assessed at similar time intervals, but the final outcome time point required a biopsy for all patients in the nadofaragene firadenovec trial, but not for the oportuzumab monatox or pembrolizumab trials.
+In addition, for the pembrolizumab trial, but not for nadofaragene firadenovec and oportuzumab monatox trials urethral cancer.